donatoway/Philosophers/README.md

+# Philosophers
-# Philosophers is a project that introduces basics of multi-threaded processes and parallelism\n
+- is a project that introduces basics of multi-threaded processes and parallelism